Sak Yant Chiang Mai – Traditional Buddhist Tattoo

 A Buddhist temple is a place of worship, women visiting a Buddhist Temple should dress modestly.
 Women’s chest, back and shoulders should be covered and legs covered to below the knee, skimpy clothing is a sign of disrespect.

-Where to get the best Sak Yant tattoo in Chiang Mai
+Where to get the best Chiang Mai Sak Yant

 For those are looking for Buddhist tattoo ideas, the ancient Lanna script Sak Yant tattoo, one of the most authentic and traditional experiences can be found by taking a Lanna Sakyant tour in Chiang Mai.